COGMLS/WindowsDateTimeSyncFix/README.md

-# Windows Clock Sync Fix
+# Windows Date Time Sync Fix

-Windows Clock Synchronization Fix is a solution created to fix the Windows 10 and Windows 11 clock (time and date) sync.
-This solution fix the date and time based on the local timezone configuration, acquiring from a open server (worldtimeapi.org) the UTC date and time.
+Windows Date Time Synchronization Fix is a solution created to fix the Windows 10 and Windows 11 clock (time and date) sync.
+This solution fix the date and time based on local timezone configuration, acquiring from a open server (worldtimeapi.org) the UTC date.
 Using the local timezone, it calculates the difference and apply the correct values into Windows clock.

 # License